Hello and Welcome to

 Presidential Youth Debate!

-Senators Obama and McCain have answered the 14 previously unanswered questions young Americans themselves chose as most important to them, including, for the first time in history, two questions submitted and chosen by 13-17 year-old "Future Voters" as their two greatest concerns.
+Senators Obama and McCain have provided their 2-minutes-max answers to the 14 previously unanswered questions young Americans themselves chose as most important, including, for the first time in history, two questions submitted and chosen by 13-17 year-old "Future Voters" as their two greatest concerns.
 The Walden Presidential Youth Debate gives young Americans the answers they need to vote for the future they want, and Americans of all ages their last look at where the candidates stand on the same issues before Election Day.

 Enjoy the videos and let us know what you think - and don't forget to click "share" below each video answer to help us inspire informed voting nationwide.
 Thanks...

 Young people across the country are very worried about the financial crisis.
 They need to get student loans for school and find jobs after graduation.
 This Wall Street crisis and bailout happened largely because of a breakdown in oversight, so will you support an independent, government-created agency led by consumers that will protect the public and shareholders to prevent something like this from ever happening again?
 What additional protections would you propose?

 The Walden University Presidential Youth Debate's "Why I Vote" offers a little extra inspiration to get you to the polls on Election Day, as well as a chance to have your own best reason to vote published in a book with other inspired Americans, including: